 Even young children can begin learning about the three uses for money.
 This activity is a great way to interact with your children and help them start to think about money in a positive way.
-Start by creating three jars and label them spend, save and share.
+Start by labeling three jars spend, save and share.